-Some 4.7 million LGBT older adults — known as the “Stonewell Generation” — will be seeking elder care services by 2030.
+Some 4.7 million LGBT older adults — known as the “Stonewall Generation” — will be seeking elder care services by 2030.
 But are our long-term senior living communities equipped to accommodate the needs of gay and transgender residents?

 Kathleen LaTosch is with SAGE, the world's oldest organization focused on improving the lives of LGBT older adults.
 She says that LGBT elders often face unique challenges when entering a long-term care community, and that those circumstances aren’t always taken into account by caretakers.

 “They’re not thinking about the fact that [LGBT elders are] three times more likely to be living in poverty because of a lifetime of employment discriminations.
 They're not thinking about the fact that they might not be legally married, and [are] less likely to have a partner to help care for them,” LaTosch said.

 Click above to hear an audio postcard featuring Phillip O’Jibway, a gay man living in a senior living community in Southfield.